SSSOC-CAN/fluke-laniakea-plugin/README.md

 - Access the data via the Laniakea Subscribe API
 - Granular authenticate access to the plugin

-An example configuration file can be found in the main repository `fluke.yaml.example`
+An example configuration file can be found in the main repository `fluke.yaml.example`.
+Configuration files for the plugin must be in the current working directory where Laniakea is run.
+This will likely change in the future to be a better location (like .lani)

 # TODO
 - [X] Have plugin read config file